 WE ARE EXCITED TO WELCOME WORKAWAYERS AGAIN!
 This is Carol writing.

 We have been vaccinated and welcome guests who are also vaccinated.
-We had the Johnson & Johnson vaccine so will be getting our booster shots soon.
-It's getting cooler and that means outdoor projects are much more enjoyable!
+It's getting warmer and that means outdoor projects are much more enjoyable--at least until June!

 We bought a used Chalet travel trailer (see picture below) and this fall and winter, I want to freshen it up and make it retro-cool.
 I have a lot of experience updating houses and boats, but this will be my first RV.
 I'll need help with and can train in: woodworking, painting, repairs, and sewing.
 If you come here with a vehicle that has a trailer hitch, you may borrow it for some fall camping!
 All the systems work right now, except the water tank, which we are working on.